Data Handling Best Practices

 - Reflect on what data you actually need to complete the research, and only collect what you need.
 For personal information, ask yourself: does it matter how old participants are, what gender they identify with, or where they live?
 Do you need their email address or phone number?
 If you are offering a compensation, can you do that without their bank account information?

 - What tools are you using to coordinate the work?
 What information do your tools collect?
 You need to assess how the tools you are using also collect data and think about how that intersects with the risks you’ve identified.
-Choose privacy-friendly tools for online surveys, scheduling, and click-testing (this mean no tracking by default.)
+Choose privacy-friendly tools for online surveys, scheduling, and click-testing (this means no tracking by default.)

 - Go local